leemiyinghao/BrainMining/README.md

 ===========

-Tested with CraftBukkit 1.4.6 R0.3, but should work with any version of Bukkit.
+Tested with CraftBukkit 1.4.6 R0.3, but should work with any version of Bukkit later than 1.3.1.